Equinix: Acquisitions and expansion

-In 2016, Equinix opened new data centers in Dallas, Sydney and Tokyo and announced a deal to acquire 29 data centers in 15 markets from Verizon.
-In 2017, the firm also opened a new data center in São Paulo.
+In 2016, Equinix opened new data centers in Dallas, Sydney, and Tokyo and announced a deal to acquire 29 data centers in 15 markets from Verizon.

-In 2017, Equinix acquired Itconic, which expanded its data center footprint into Spain and Portugal.
+In 2017, the firm opened a new data center in São Paulo.
+That same year, Equinix acquired Itconic, which expanded its data center footprint into Spain and Portugal.

 In 2018, Equinix purchased the Dallas Infomart building, where it had already been operating four data centers.
 It also acquired Australian data center provider Metronode and its 10 data centers.
 The company opened its first data center in South Korea the next year.

 In 2020, Equinix finalized the purchase of Packet, a startup that provided bare-metal servers as a cloud service.
 The company expanded into India in August 2020, with the acquisition of GPX India, including a campus in Mumbai with two data centers.
 In October 2020, Equinix completed the acquisition of 13 Bell Canada data centers.
 The company also invested heavily in hyperscale xScale data centers.

 On December 7, 2021, Equinix announced its acquisition of Main One, a West African data center and connectivity solutions provider, for $320 million.

-In March 2022, Equinix expanded into Chile and Peru with $758 million acquisition of 4 Data Centers from Entel.
+In March 2022, Equinix expanded into Chile and Peru with $758 million acquisition of four data centers from Entel.

+In November 2022, Equinix announced its market entry into Malaysia with plans to build a new International Business Exchange (IBX) data center located in Iskandar Puteri, Johor Bahru, Johore called JH1.
+With an initial investment of approximately $40 million, JH1 launched operations in Q1 2024, providing 500 cabinets and 1,960 square meters of colocation space.

+In 2024, the company announced a $390 million expansion plan to build more data centers in Africa over the ensuing five years.
+Later that year, it partnered with the Canada Pension Plan Investment Board and Singapore's GIC to develop new data centers, expecting to meet demand resulting from a boom in artificial intelligence.